heimdal/heimdal/lib/asn1/README-X681.md

    of them representing the object set.

-   This allows the encoder and decoder to both find the object set quickly, especially if the objects are sorted by type ID value.
+   This allows the encoder and decoder to both find the object set quickly, especially since the objects are sorted by type ID value.

 ## Moving From C